map

 Inserts an entry into the map with the given key and value.

-Inserts an entry into the map with the given key, and Null as its value.
+Inserts an entry into the map with the given key, and null as its value.

 If the key already existed in the map, then the old value is returned.
 If the key didn't already exist, then Null is returned.